find your perfect LLM program

 Criminal law is one of the most interesting and contentious aspects of law that you can choose – and studying an LLM in Criminal Law is a great way to fast track yourself into a career in this field.
 A massive range of issues are covered by criminal law, including, assault, murder, or international banking fraud.
 One of the hallmarks of this branch of the law is that it is highly contentious by its very nature.
 It is possible to work for the defense or act for the Public Defender or Crown Prosecution Service.

 An LLM course in Criminal Law will normally be for one year of full-time study.
 A 15,000-word dissertation will be a requirement for most courses.
-A student would typically receive between two to four hours teaching a week.
+A student will typically receive between two to four hours teaching a week.

 What qualifications do you need?